-As a result, prices shown in this publication are considered to be representative for 100% of the consumption in each sector.
+As a result, prices shown in this publication are representative for 100% of the consumption in each sector.

 Annual and quarterly indices are 12-month and 3-month averages, respectively, of the Harmonised Indices of Consumer Prices (HICP) published by Eurostat.